Performance Tuning in Talend

 In Talend Studio, use the employee table as input and load it into a database.

-It takes nearly 5 seconds to load the data
+It takes nearly 5 seconds to load the data.

 Filter the rows using where condition:

-• Example: Instead of loading all rows into Talend do filtering, use SQL with a WHERE clause to fetch only what you need.
+To filter the data, in the tDBInput component, write a SQL query with a WHERE clause.
+Instead of loading all rows into Talend for filtering, use SQL to fetch only what you need.

-Now execute the job in talend;
+Now execute the job in Talend.

 After applying the WHERE conditions, execution time reduces to 1.34 seconds, showing how much the performance has improved.